UVLabs/location-picker-at-checkout-for-woocommerce/readme.txt

 ### Saved Addresses for WooCommerce Plugin

-Allow customers to save multiple addresses to their account for ordering.
+Allow customers to save multiple different addresses to their account that they can select from when placing an order.
 This feature is useful for customers who might be placing orders on your store from multiple locations.

 A customer placing an order might not always be at the previously used address, with this feature they can select any previously saved address such as "Work" or "Home".

+### WooCommerce Custom Shipping Zones Plugin

+The PRO version of LPAC allows you to create custom shipping zones by drawing them on a Google Map.
+These Zones can each have their own shipping cost and you can additionally prevent customers from checking out if they do not fall in any of the custom shipping zones.

+### WooCommerce Delivery Area Plugin

+LPAC comes with multiple features to fine tune where you deliver to and how much you wish to charge.
+These include features such as "Cost by Distance", "Cost by Region", "Cost by Store Distance", Maximum shipping distance, as well as Cost by Store.

 ### Below are a few types of stores that would benefit tremendously from this plugin: